nmtkpbic/nmtk/windows/README.md

 chose earlier
     3. Issue the following commands at the postgres> prompt:
             Create database nmtk;
+            -- Responds with CREATE DATABASE
             \c nmtk
-            create extension postgis;
+            -- Responds with "you are now connected to database "nmtk" as user "postgres" " create extension postgis;
+            -- responds with CREATE EXTENSION
             \q
 7. Right click on the desktop and choose “Git Bash here”
     - **Note**: You need not checkout/install the NMTK code in your desktop (it just happens to be convenient.)
 You can create a “Git bash” shell on any folder, then NMTK will be installed within that folder.
+    - **Note**: It is advisable to ensure the full path to the NMTK code contains no spaces.
 8. Now check out the NMTK Code: git clone https://github.com/chander/nmtk
 9. Change to the NMTK windows installation directory using the command: